sophie-apples/cakelicious/README.md

 how to make sure that when the text is displayed from the db it is formatted with paragraphs? how to display recipes created by the session user?

+if you click logout when user already logged out, throws an error. fix this by removing logout option once user has logged out